-- 1. Ensures all visits comply with school policy. - 2.
+- 1. Ensures all visits comply with school policy and Leaders upload all relevant paperwork onto EVOLVE. - 2.
+Approves all trips and visits away from school except those considered to be a routine and integral part of school life (eg. away sporting fixtures, visits to other schools for competitions, visits by individual students to universities, etc.) - 3.
 Assesses the competence of the Trip Leader and the staff attending as outlined in Section 4.
 The criteria used will be the reason why they wish to lead the visit, their qualifications to do so, their organising ability, their skill and/or fitness levels, their proven level of responsibility, their competence regarding assessing risks and their experience in leading or participating in similar trips.

-- 3. Ensures risk assessments are suitable and sufficient and that they address all obvious hazards, that a contingency plan (plan b) is in place and that emergency procedures are adequate. - 4.
-Organises training and induction. - 5.
-Reviews systems and practices. - 6.
-Produces an annual trips list for parents. - 7.
+- 4. Ensures risk assessments are suitable and sufficient and that they address all obvious hazards, that a contingency plan (plan b) is in place and that emergency procedures are adequate. - 5.
+Organises training and induction. - 6.
+Reviews systems and practices. - 7.
+Produces an annual trips list for parents. - 8.
 Ensures the School keeps a list of staff qualifications.